Lunar-Eclipse255/maelstrom/README.md

 12. [Contact](#Contact)

 ## Intro
 maelstrom is a library for [PROS](https://pros.cs.purdue.edu/).
 Made to access data and information in cases where the robot can't be connected to a computer and so that data can be accessed at a later time, even when the program is terminated.
+Developed by Gaston from V5RC Team 6104G Tempest

 ## Installing maelstrom library
 1. In the integrated PROS terminal, run the command `pros c add-depot maelstrom https://lunar-eclipse255.github.io/maelstrom/template.json`